pablomarino/TMDB-client/README.md

 **Data**
 Both section search, favorites and home rely on cardWall component.
 They differ in the way they obtain the data.
-Search and favorites use tmdb.service to obtain data from TMDB API to populate the card components.
-While favorites section uses favorite.service.
+--Search- and --Home-- use **tmdb.service** to obtain data from TMDB API to populate the card components.
+While --Favorites-- section uses **favorite.service**.
 To store favorites the app makes use of localStorage.
 The logic for determining what service to use is stored on cardwall component.